-Topic area: Science communication
+Topic area: Format: Science communication Online workshop

-Format: Online workshop

 Workload: 2-4 webinars of 2-2.5 h each (workload equivalent to

-1-2 workshop days)

-Trainer: Karin Bodewits
+Trainer: 1-2 workshop days) Karin Bodewits

 Target group: PhD students and postdocs

-·
+idiget group.

-By now, Instagram, X or LinkedIn are no longer new.
+By now, Facebook, Twitter or LinkedIn are no longer new.
 Also, for scientists, social media platforms have become an integral networking tool to connect globally, exchange research ideas and advance careers.
 But, what's a proper way for scientists to use these platforms?
-Shall scientists talk to the public directly through social media?
-And, if so, how?